All Episodes

 There's a lot more I can talk about, but it would just take up time and not necessarily add anything to today.

-Uh so uh, you know, be healthy, keep your immune systems up, and you know, we gotta stop these bastards doing viral things, but they're really only tuning viruses to affect the weaker among us.
+And, you know, we've got to stop these bastards doing viral things, but they're really only tuning viruses to affect the weaker among us.

-So we we need to get ourselves really seriously healthy and stop all the vaccines and so on.
+So we need to get ourselves really seriously healthy and stop all the vaccines and so on.

 Export Selection